LJonesGroup/coADAPTr/README.md

 coADAPTr is an R package for analyzing covalent labeling-mass spectrometry experimental data that has been sequence searched on a platform like Proteome Discoverer (v2.3+).
-The package provides functions for quality control, data normalization, visualization, and statistical analysis of covalent labeling-mass spectrometry data.
+The package provides functions for quality control, data normalization for quantitation, visualization, and statistical analysis of covalent labeling-mass spectrometry data.

 Features Quality Control: Check the quality of your data and remove duplicates.